 And this is the love of Christ.
 It is a perfect, effectual, awakening-love that brings new life, raises the dead and gives man a brand new will.
 It’s not as though man has no will before he is saved, or no ability to make right and wrong decisions.
 The heart of the matter, though, is that when the unregenerate man makes what seems to be a “good” decision in earthly terms, because he is dead, at the core it is as filthy rags.
 He possesses a will, but that will is corrupt and produces no spiritual good.
 Can a corrupt heart will or long after holiness?
 The Bible says that “None seeks after God.”
 But God is able to give man a will after His own heart and a new nature that reflects the image of Christ.

 Here’s why it’s so important for Christians to uphold this doctrine of total depravity.
 If you tell a man he is not ALL THAT BAD, he will look within himself for some hope.
 He will trust a source that isn’t God, and therefore, isn’t good.
 The primary drive of the world is to highly esteem self, but God’s primary goal is His own glory.
 We must esteem Him higher than everything.
 The true gospel of grace shows man that he is unworthy and unable.
 God wants sinful man to see that there is only one way out, and that is Christ, not self.
 We must not compliment man’s natural ability, but instead, reveal it’s depravity.
-Exalt Jesus so highly that man in his total and complete depravity will see the saving riches and ability of God alone, and therein, place total dependence.
+Exalt Jesus so highly that man may see the saving riches and ability of God alone, and therein, place total dependence.